 TIP: Do not forget to have this rating added onto your license!

-ICAO stated that LPE-4 is valid for three (3) years (as of April 2018: LPE-4 will be four (4) years (EASA)), LPE-5 for six (6) years and level 6 is valid permanently and no further assessment is necessary.
+ICAO stated that LPE-4 is valid for three (3) years (as of April 2018: LPE-4 will be four (4) years (EASA)), LPE-5 for six (6) years and level 6 is valid permanently for life and no further assessment will be necessary.

 Flying around in Europe you will notice that in a lot of countries English is not the first choice by pilots and controllers.
 One wonders if they understand the risks and uncertainties involved for foreign pilots flying in the same airspace not knowing what is happening around them.